legaultmarc/gepyto/docs/db.rst

 The `Appris <http://appris.bioinfo.cnio.es/appris.html>`_ database aims to annotate alternative splice isoforms.
-We provide an interface to this database that can annotate :py:class:`genometools.structures.genes.Transcript` objects.
+We provide an interface to this database that can annotate :py:class:`gepyto.structures.genes.Transcript` objects.

-.. automodule:: genometools.db.appris
+.. automodule:: gepyto.db.appris
     :members:

 Index